 Travel and Tourism Management students can choose to specialize their studies in either Food Tourism or Cultural & Heritage Tourism.

 Cultural and heritage tourism is a leading sector in Italy, fueled by the immense wealth of artistic, archaeological and architectural treasure found here.
 Italy has the highest number of UNESCO World Heritage sites of any country.

 Students interested in specializing in this area of the travel and tourism industry may concentrate their degree studies in Cultural and Heritage Tourism.

 - Food Tourism:

-Italy’s famed and regionally varied cuisine combined with an increased interest on the part of travelers in learning about local food traditions, and the expanding slow-food and farm-to-table movements, have driven an explosion in the food tourism business.
+Italy is rightly famous for it cuisine.
+An increased tourist interest in local food traditions, and the expanding farm-to-table movement, have driven an explosion in the food tourism business.
 Italy is the world’s No. 1 producer of wine, a leader producer of fine olive oil, parmegiano, prosciutto, oranges and many others.
 Students interested in working for organizations involved in the production or promotion of Italy’s unique food traditions can concentrate in Food Tourism

 - The direct economic contribution of travel and tourism in 2017 amounted to approximately 2.57 trillion U.S. dollars.

 - In 2017, global international tourism revenue amounted to 1.34 trillion U.S. dollars.